irocn/filecoin-FAQ/README.md

 # filecoin-FAQ
-- How to delete bad sector
+- How to delete bad sector?

+- How to build up miner cluster?